-Some doctors recommend that you avoid having sex and exercising on the day of the amniocentesis.
-You can resume your normal activities the day after the amniocentesis.
+Some doctors recommend that women avoid having sex and exercising on the day of the amniocentesis.
+Women can resume their normal activities the day after the amniocentesis.

-Women who have Rh negative blood type (eg, A, B, AB, or O negative) are usually given a shot called Rh(D) immune globulin (RhoGam®) after amniocentesis.
-This shot helps protect future pregnancies against problems that can develop if you are Rh negative and you are pregnant with a fetus who is Rh positive.
+Women who have Rh negative blood type (eg, A, B, AB, or O negative) are usually given an intramuscular shot called Rh(D) immune globulin (RhoGam) after amniocentesis.
+This shot helps protect future pregnancies against problems that can develop if the mother is Rh negative and is pregnant with a fetus who is Rh positive.

 Most labs are able to provide results within 7 to 14 days; lung maturity results take only a few hours.
 Ask your doctor or nurse when you can expect to have the results.

 OTHER TESTING OPTIONS

-Amniocentesis is one option that you have to get information about your fetus.
+Amniocentesis is one option to get information about the fetus.
 It is not a required test.
 You should discuss the risks and benefits of this test with your doctor.

 For genetic information, the chorionic villus sampling (CVS) is an alternative to amniocentesis.
 An advantage of CVS is that it can be done earlier in the pregnancy than amniocentesis (at 10 to 12 weeks of pregnancy).
 However, CVS has risks that are similar to amniocentesis (leakage of fluid, infection, miscarriage).
 More information about CVS is available separately.
 (See "Patient information: Chorionic villus sampling (Beyond the Basics)".)

-There are other tests that can provide some information about your fetus's risk of having Down syndrome.
+There are other tests that can provide some information about the fetus' risk of having Down syndrome.
 However, these tests do not tell you for sure if your fetus is affected.
 They only provide you with information about the probability of the fetus having Down syndrome.
-Some women prefer to have this type of test, called a screening test, before making up their mind about having an invasive test like amniocentesis or CVS.
+Some women prefer to have this type of tests, called a screening test, before making up their mind about having an invasive test like amniocentesis or CVS.